Rhizome-Conifer/conifer/migrating-4.0.md

 6) Run `docker exec -it webrecorder_app_1 python ./migration_scripts/migrate4.0.py --new-redis=redis://redis/2`

-This process will create a copy of the Redis data in Redis DB 2.
+### What Migration Script Does

+The migration script will do the following:

-To use a different Redis DB or a remote Redis, specify a different `redis://` url.
+- All user, collections, recordings are copied into the new Redis DB (DB 2 per settings above) To use a different Redis DB or a remote Redis, specify a different `redis://` url.

-The old data will not be deleted automatically.
-The existing Redis DB (usually DB 1) will still be in place, and existing WARCs under `./data/warcs` will not be deleted.

-All the WARC and CDXJ data will be copied to `./data/storage` (specified via `STORAGE_ROOT` env var) and organized by collections to match the new data model and directory layout.
+- All WARC and CDX data is copied to `./data/storage` (specified via `STORAGE_ROOT` env var) and organized by collections to match the new data model and directory layout.

+- A new public list is created for all non-hidden Webrecorder 3.x bookmarks.
+Hidden bookmarks are still pages, but are not added to a list.

+- Old Data (usually in DB 1) is not deleted and existing WARCs under `./data/warcs` are not deleted.
+These can be deleted manually after migration has been performed successfully.

+### Other Options -- Download and Upload

+WARCs downloaded from Webrecorder 3.x will still be compatible and can be uploaded into Webrecorder 4.x.

+If migrating just a single or a few collections, it may make sense to create a fresh Webrecorder 4.x and upload WARCs collections individually.

+### Advanced Options

+The migration script also allows for migrating a single user, or a single collection.
+The script also supports migrating via S3 copy if the source and target are using `DEFAULT_STORAGE=s3`

-For more migration options, including migrating data on S3, you can run:
+For more infomation on these migration options, see:

 `docker exec -it webrecorder_app_1 python ./migration_scripts/migrate4.0.py -h`

-Please open an issue or contact us for additional questions about migration.
+Please feel free to open an issue or contact us for additional questions about migration.